openid/fapi/fapi-ciba.md

 higher security needs to reduce or eliminate these attack vectors.
 There are however further security considerations that should be taken into account when implementing this specification.

+This profile has been the subject of a formal security analysis [@FAPI2SEC].

 It is strongly recommended to use OAuth 2 redirect based flows secured by [@!FAPI1.1], [@!FAPI1.2] or [@!FAPI2] for the same device use cases because decoupled flows suffer from session